meltingcore/bg/food-court/quick-reference.md

 - **Hard** (1 Primary + 2 Secondary) - **+3 VP**

 **Hard Recipes** grant **+1 VP** to all other recipes cooked that turn.
-Recipes are initially placed face down to cook and are straightened next turn making them ready.
+Recipes are initially in cooking mode (monochrome picture up) and are rotated next turn (color picture up) making them ready for scoring.

 ### Action Cards